"Kenny is an exquisite musician."

 Early Music Review

-Elizabeth Kenny is one of Europe’s leading lute players.
+is one of Europe’s leading lute players.
 Her playing has been described as “incandescent” (Music and Vision), “radical” (The Independent) and “indecently beautiful” (Toronto Post).
-In twenty years of touring she has played with many of the world’s best period instrument groups and experienced many different approaches to music making.
+She has played with many of the world’s best period instrument groups and experienced many different approaches to music making.
 She has an extensive discography of collaborations with ensembles across Europe and the USA, and her own repertoire interests have led to critically acclaimed recordings of solo music from the ML Lute Book, and songs by Lawes, Purcell and Dowland.

 This biography is for information only and should not be reproduced.